postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/manage-public-elements.md

 If you turn off the toggle option, no new links can be generated and existing links cannot be modified or edited.
 The previously created JSON links will still remain accessible.

-Hover over the **JSON link** corresponding to the collection and click **Copy link to JSON**.
+Hover over the **JSON link** corresponding to the collection and select **Copy link to JSON**.
 Paste the link in a browser of your choice and you will have access to the collection JSON.

 <img alt="Collection JSON links" src="https://assets.postman.com/postman-docs/collection-json-links.jpg"/>